 Who Should Use it

+Adults and school children from grades 3 to 10 and above should learn using a soroban.
+People who want to learn mental math should learn using soroban.
 It’s best for learning mental math and complex mathematical operations like multiplication, division, and extracting square root and cube roots.
 Also, students and young adults who are planning for a mathematics-centered career should learn using soroban.
 It helps to practice solving math in less time.

 FAQs

-Which is the best type of abacus?
+1. Which is the best type of abacus?

-The best types of abacus are the Danish abacus, rekenrek, suanpan, and soroban.
+The best types of abacus are the Danish Abacus, Rekenrek, Suanpan, and Soroban.
 Although the answer depends on your preference, the Danish abacus is best for school children and beginners.
-The soroban is the best for mental math students or young adults appearing for competitive exams.
+The Soroban is the best for mental math students or young adults appearing for competitive exams.

 The new form of the abacus is a rectangular counting frame made with wood or plastic.
 The old forms of abacus were either based on sand, pebbles, or flat, tabletop-like surfaces.

-Who is the father of the abacus?
+3. Who is the father of abacus?

 There is no father of the abacus, as nobody invented the abacus.
 This manual calculator evolved over time from ancient Egypt to China to all over the world to become what it is.
 Some people claim Tim Crammer as the father of the abacus because he invented the abacus for visually-impaired people.